 The F-150 Lightning isn’t alone, and the electric truck market is the newest battleground of the auto industry.
 Every automaker seems to have an electric pickup on the horizon.
-It should end up as a crowded field, with all the hype around the segment but the reality is that right now, the Lightning’s main competitor is the Rivian R1T.
+It should end up as a crowded field, with all the hype around the segment, especially with the Tesla Cybertruck on the horizon.
+But the reality is that, right now, the Lightning’s main competitor is the Rivian R1T.

 While both are pickups, they tend to appeal to different demographics.
 The R1T is geared toward the more outdoorsy truck buyer while the F-150 hits the traditional and business buyer.

 To that end, the Lightning is available for both business and private customers.
-The less expensive (but business-centric) Pro model starts at $46,974, and for the rest of us it starts at about $60,000.
+The less expensive (but business-centric) Pro model starts at $51,974, and for the rest of us it starts at just under $60,000.
 A huge price tag, but not that big of a deal for pickup buyers.
-In December of 2021, the average transaction price for a full-size pickup was $60,000.
+In December of 2021, the average transaction price for a full-size pickup was $60,000 (opens in new tab).
 That’s the average amount people paid for a new truck in December 2021.